hsvender/s-win/README.md

 This is a documentation over the progress of the s-win consulting analytical platform for student coordinators.
 -----------------------------------------------------------------------------------------------------------------

 The application is built using Django.
-To use the application you must have django installed, locate the folder with manage.py and run a localserver
-'python manage.py runserver'.
+With cmd/terminal, locate the folder with manage.py and run a localserver 'python manage.py runserver'.